uofajillian/edx-documentation/en_us/xblock/source/concepts/methods.rst

 ***************

-XBlock handler methods are Python methods invoked by AJAX calls from the user's browswer.
+XBlock handler methods are Python methods invoked by AJAX calls from the user's browser.
 Handler methods accept an HTTP request and return an HTTP response.

 An XBlock can have any number of handler methods.
 For example, a problem XBlock might contain ``submit`` and ``show_answer`` handler methods.

 Each handler method has a specific name that is mapped to from specific URLs by the runtime.
-The runtime provides a mapping from handler names to specific URLs so that the XBlock Javascript code can make requests to its handlers.
+The runtime provides a mapping from handler names to specific URLs so that the XBlock JavaScript code can make requests to its handlers.
 Handlers can be used with ``GET`` and ``POST`` requests.

 In the following example, the Thumbs sample XBlock in the XBlock SDK defines a